lhcb/starterkit-lessons/CONTRIBUTING.md

-Software Carpentry is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,
+first-analysis-steps is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,